-Evidence of similar cultural survival has been found elsewhere in Virginia, Maryland, and in the Carolinas, as African-born slaves frequently continued to practice the religions that they had grown up with after their enslavement and transportation to the Americas.
-These traditions survived longest in areas where the enslaved population had the highest concentrations of African-born individuals.
+Evidence of similar cultural survival has been found elsewhere in Virginia, Maryland, and in the Carolinas, as African-born enslaved people frequently continued to practice the religions that they had grown up with after their enslavement and transportation to the Americas.
+These traditions survived the longest in areas where the enslaved population had the highest concentrations of African-born individuals.

 George Washington expressed little preference as to the religion practiced by the Mount Vernon workforce.
 Writing in March of 1784, Washington noted: "If they are good workmen, they may be of Asia, Africa, or Europe.
 They may be Mahometans [Mohammedans/Muslims], Jews, or Christians of any Sect, or they may be Atheists."1

-On most plantations, pork formed a significant part of the rations provided for slaves, and alcohol was often utilized as a reward or was dispersed during times of especially hard work, in the belief that it was necessary for health.
+On most plantations, pork formed a significant part of the rations provided for the enslaved community, and alcohol was often utilized as a reward or was dispersed during times of especially hard work, in the belief that it was necessary for health.
 This certainly would have made it difficult for individuals to follow Islamic dietary guidelines.
-In addition, pilgrimage to Mecca would have been out of the question for anyone with slave status in the Americas.
+In addition, a pilgrimage to Mecca would have been out of the question for anyone with enslaved in the Americas.

-Much of the evidence for the presence of Muslim slaves at Mount Vernon comes from naming practices as well as individual histories.
-The names of at least three female slaves at Mount Vernon indicate an Islamic influence on the Estate, if not the actual practice of Islam, over a period of roughly thirty years.
-Two women, presumably a mother and daughter, named “Fatimer” and “Little Fatimer” were included on a 1774 tithables list at Mount Vernon, a document prepared for local authorities listing the people whom George Washington was responsible to pay taxes for.
+Much of the evidence for the presence of Muslim enslaved people at Mount Vernon comes from naming practices as well as individual histories.
+The names of at least three enslaved women at Mount Vernon indicate an Islamic influence on the Estate, if not the actual practice of Islam, over a period of roughly thirty years.
+Two women, presumably a mother and daughter, named “Fatimer” and “Little Fatimer” were included on a 1774 tithables list at Mount Vernon, a document prepared for local authorities listing the people whom Washington was responsible to pay taxes for.
 These names appear to be a variation of the popular Muslim woman’s name Fatima, meaning “Shining One” in Arabic, and the name of the Prophet Mohammed’s daughter.

 One of the things Sambo probably brought with him to Mount Vernon was Islam.
 The ethnic group from which he most likely came, the Hausa, was heavily influenced by both the Arabic language and Islamic religion, which spread to them from Mali beginning in the late fourteenth century.

-Late in 1800 a young, unmarried mixed race woman named Letty who lived at Washington’s Muddy Hole Farm gave birth to a girl she called “Nila.”
+Late in 1800, a young, unmarried, mixed-race woman named Letty who lived at Washington’s Muddy Hole Farm gave birth to a girl she called “Nila.”
 This name is a known variant of an Islamic woman’s name “Naailah,” which means “someone who acquires something” or “someone who gets what they want.”
-Even if no one was actually practicing Islam at Mount Vernon by this time, this child’s name provides evidence that some knowledge of Islamic tradition or a familiarity with Arabic could still be found in the larger African-American community in Fairfax County or Alexandria, if not at Mount Vernon itself, at the beginning of the nineteenth century.
+Even if no one was actually practicing Islam at Mount Vernon by this time, this child’s name provides evidence that some knowledge of Islamic tradition or familiarity with Arabic could still be found in the larger African American community in Fairfax County or Alexandria, if not at Mount Vernon itself, at the beginning of the nineteenth century.

 Mary V. Thompson